ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter31.md

 Of course, he was jealous.

-There was a cheerful talk and laughter in the cave, only him felt out of place, like an outsider.
+There was cheerful talk and laughter in the cave; only he felt out of place, like an outsider.

 He had seen Wèi WúXiàn being gloomy, arrogant, playful and prankish.
-However, he had rarely seen him being relaxed and carefree, as though he was surrounded by family members.
+However, he had rarely seen him being relaxed and carefree, as though he were surrounded by family members.

 He used to think that, one day, Wèi WúXiàn would probably get married and have children.

-However, there hadn’t been such a woman to whom Wèi WúXiàn could take as a wife yet.
+However, there hadn’t been such a woman whom Wèi WúXiàn could take as a wife yet.
 Since Luó QīngYáng was only an acquaintance, and Jiāng YànLí already had someone she loved.

 So, Lán WàngJī had pretended that this probability didn’t exist until he met Wēn Qíng.